-Bottom-Line: The Gordini Gore-Tex Gauntlet Gloves – Men’s are an excellent choice for someone who does a lot of climbing and other hiking activities.
+Bottom-Line: The Gordini Gore-Tex Gauntlet are an excellent choice for someone who wants the best waterproof gloves for hiking in cold, wet weather.

-It’s no secret that Eddi Bauer is a brand with a reputation for producing quality products, so it’s no wonder the Eddie Bauer Men’s Claim Touchscreen Gloves are one of the best gloves for hikers.
+It’s no secret that Eddi Bauer is a brand with a reputation for producing quality products, so it’s no wonder the Eddie Bauer Men’s Claim feature.
 However, we didn’t put these gloves on our list just because of their name; they come with numerous features that protect hikers while making their trek more comfortable.

 Unlike some of the other products on our list, the Eddie Bauer edition has a highpoint on the thumb and index finger, so you can use your touchscreen device without losing multiple layers of protection.

 The inner insulation does not come out to make them suitable for warmer conditions.
-However, they have two pull straps similar to a few other hiking gloves on our list, which offers added protection from the environment.
+However, they have two pull straps similar to a few other models on our list, which offers added protection from the environment.

-You also get a wind and waterproof shell, alongside being some of the most durable hiking gloves on the market.
+You also get a wind and waterproof shell, alongside being some of the most durable products on the market.
 In addition, they are available in several sizes.

 Waterproof & windproof

 Bottom-Line: The Eddie Bauer Men’s Claim are a great choice if you plan to be in icy conditions.